 1971 Just a year after they worked together on Company, playwright George Furth and director Michael Bennett team up for Twigs, a program of one-act plays featuring Sada Thompson.
 It opens at the Broadhurst Theatre and runs 289 performances, winning Thompson a 1972 Tony Award as Best Actress in a Play.

 1993 Robert Schenkkan's The Kentucky Cycle, three plays tracing the place of Kentucky in American history, 1775–1975, opens at the Royale Theatre.
-It was one of the few plays to win the Pulitzer Prize before it opened in New York, and New York audiences did not take to it.
+It is one of the few plays to win the Pulitzer Prize before it opens in New York, and New York audiences do not take to it.
 Despite the presence of Stacy Keach in major roles, it closes after just 33 performances.

-1996 The spirit of Bob Fosse infuses a bare-bones revival of John Kander & Fred Ebb's Chicago that would become the runaway smash of the season.
-Director Walter Bobbie, choreographer Ann Reinking staging the show "in the style of Bob Fosse," and actors James Naughton and Bebe Neuwirth, all took home Tonys, as did the show itself.
-Broadway's longest running revival, the show celebrated its 8,000th performance on Feb.
-20, 2016.
+1996 The spirit of Bob Fosse infuses a bare-bones revival of John Kander and Fred Ebb's Chicago that becomes the runaway smash of the season.
+Director Walter Bobbie, choreographer Ann Reinking staging the show "in the style of Bob Fosse," and actors James Naughton and Bebe Neuwirth, all take home Tonys, as does the show itself.
+Broadway's longest running revival, the show celebrated its 9,000th performance in 2018.

-1999 Matthew Broderick, Mia Farrow, Uta Hagen and Jonathan Pryce will star in a benefit reading of Edward Albee's Who's Afraid of Virginia Woolf tonight at the Majestic Theatre on Broadway.
+1999 Matthew Broderick, Mia Farrow, Uta Hagen, and Jonathan Pryce star in a benefit reading of Edward Albee's Who's Afraid of Virginia Woolf at the Majestic Theatre on Broadway.
 The special reading benefits the HB Playwrights Foundation & Theatre, which is named for Herbert Berghof, who was married to Uta Hagen.
-A gala supper followed the performance at the Marriott Marquis.
-Among the more than 130 playwrights who have found a home at HB are Tennessee Williams, Horton Foote, Donald Margulies, Thornton Wilder, Martin Sherman and Saul Bellow.
+A gala supper follows the performance at the Marriott Marquis.
+Among the more than 130 playwrights who find a home at HB are Tennessee Williams, Horton Foote, Donald Margulies, Thornton Wilder, Martin Sherman, and Saul Bellow.

 2002 "I want to hear a poem," 1999 Fresh Poet of the Year Steve Colman says as Russell Simmons Def Poetry Jam opens on Broadway, featuring the contemporary urban slam-style poetry pioneered on his HBO show of the same name.
-The production will run 198 performances at the Longacre Theatre, and win the 2003 Tony Award as Best Special Theatrical Event.
+The production runs 198 performances at the Longacre Theatre, and wins the 2003 Tony Award as Best Special Theatrical Event.

 2006 The Broadway revival of Chicago celebrates its tenth anniversary with a special benefit performance that brings together some three dozen stars who appeared in the show over the years, playing each scene with multiple actors.

 2010 Sebastian Arcelus stars as Buddy the elf in Elf, which opens on Broadway at the Al Hirschfeld Theatre.
-Based on the 2003 film about a boy who was raised to believe he was one Santa's elves, the musical features a score by Matthew Sklar and Chad Beguelin, book by Bob Martin and Thomas Meehan, and co-stars Amy Spanger, Mark Jacoby, Beth Leavel and George Wendt.
+Based on the 2003 film about a boy who was raised to believe he was one Santa's elves, the musical has a score by Matthew Sklar and Chad Beguelin, book by Bob Martin and Thomas Meehan, and co-stars Amy Spanger, Mark Jacoby, Beth Leavel, and George Wendt.

-2012 Playwright David West Read makes his Broadway debut with the comedy The Performers, opening tonight at the Longacre Theatre.
-Set at the Adult Film Awards in Las Vegas, the play stars Henry Winkler, Cheyenne Jackson, Daniel Breaker, Ari Graynor, Jenni Barber and Alicia Silverstone.
-After receiving mostly mixed to negative reviews, the production will close after only 6 performances.
+2012 Playwright David West Read makes his Broadway debut with the comedy The Performers, opening at the Longacre Theatre.
+Set at the Adult Film Awards in Las Vegas, the play stars Henry Winkler, Cheyenne Jackson, Daniel Breaker, Ari Graynor, Jenni Barber, and Alicia Silverstone.
+After receiving mostly mixed to negative reviews, the production closes after only 6 performances.